-Electricians are on every job site, wiring the lights, heating, air-conditioning, and communications devices people rely on every day.
-They install, test, maintain, or repair electrical wiring, fixtures, control devices and related equipment in residential, commercial, institutional, and industrial settings.
+Construction electricians are on every job site, wiring the lights, heating, air-conditioning, and communications devices people rely on every day.
+They install, test, maintain, or repair electrical wiring, fixtures, control devices and related equipment in residential, commercial, and industrial settings.

-They have a diverse and changing work environment and can easily move from outdoor work sites, where they may work on supply cables or street lighting, to indoor locations, including residential and commercial construction or building maintenance.
+They have a diverse and changing work environment and can easily move from outdoor work sites to indoor locations, including residential and commercial construction or building maintenance.

 Electricians can specialize in cutting-edge areas such as fibre optics, climate control systems, communication equipment, computer-controlled systems for high-tech buildings, or renewable energy systems.

 UFV's 24-week Construction Electrician certificate program equips you with the foundational skills to enter the profession.
 After you cover essential math and physics, equipment testing, electrical code and blueprint reading, you get hands-on practice in the lab and receive coaching from seasoned instructors.